Mission

 Sunshine Cove

 Our journey in organizational leadership began here.
-At a beautiful 90 acre camp in Union, Michigan.
+At a beautiful 90-acre camp in Union, Michigan.
 Owned by Sunshine Gospel Ministries, but having fallen into utter disrepair, we took on the role of Camp Director.
 The organization needed everything except a better view!
 Finances, facilities, staff, fundraising, program design and evaluation and even a new name.
 Leading through what was essentially re-starting an organization, honoring its legacy, but pointing to a new future was a 10-year journey.
 Then came among the most challenging leadership decisions of all time: it was time to sell the facility and put the resources to better use.
 Transitions are hard.
 Sacred cows sometimes must be slain.
 Leadership finds ways to affirm legacy while moving on, if the mission requires it.

 Sunshine Enterprises

 Sunshine Enterprises was born out of the realization that there is a correlation between the absence of work opportunity and the presence of violence.
 We decided we would identify entrepreneurs in low-income communities and find ways to support them to grow small businesses.
 A revelation happened when we met Alex and Alpha from Rising Tide Capital.
 They not only did what we hoped to do, but they knew how.
 They were 10 years ahead of us.
 A dear friendship ensued, and SE became the first replication of their work in New Jersey.
 SE exploded in growth.
 More than 1500 of these incredible entrepreneurs have now been served in Chicago and SE continues to grow.
-As Founders of a new organization, one that was a replication of a proven model, this was a season of birth, transformation and wealth-creation.
-Learn more about Sunshine Enterprises here.

 Greenline Coffee

 Greenline Coffee was a social enterprise.
 Like many non-profits, we worked to start a business that was beautiful, thereby transforming what had become a derelict corner on 61st Street.
 We also hoped to break even financially, providing employment opportunity and a safe place.
 We succeeded in every way but financially.
-You can see the story of Greenline in this TedX talk.
+You can see the story of Greenline in a TedX talk.

 Chicago Fellowship